RossJayJones/rossjayjones.github.io/_posts/2018-11-13-first-class- versioning-and-auditing-with-sql-temporal-tables.md

 While the term is a mouthful, the concept is simple.
 Our system will be split into two separate software models.
 One for the write side (commands) and another for the read side (queries).

 In practical terms this means that we have a set of classes that we use for writes, and we have another set of classes which we use for reads.

-> I find that when talking about CQRS there is always some confusion around what the write model is.
-It does not necessarily mean that the write model performs no reads at all.
-We still need to read data out the database, load it into an object model so we can work effectively with it, then persist those changes back to the DB.
-It just means that the write model is optimised for write operations, while the query model is optimised for query operations.
-Your query model should never mutate state on the other hand.

-There are many ways to implement a CQRS based system.
-Some systems go to the extreme where the read and write models are stored in different data stores.
-While this makes sense in some use cases for the majority of us this creates a ton of unnecessary overhead and is best steered away from.

 For the sample we have implemented CQRS by having the write model work against the SQL tables using [Entity Framework Core][8]{:target="_blank"} and the read model based on SQL views using [Dapper][8]{:target="_blank"}.